metal-stack/backup-restore-sidecar/README.md

 ## Supported Compression Methods

-with --compression-method you can define with which method the generated backups are compressed before stored at the storage provider, available methods are:
+With `--compression-method` you can define how generated backups are compressed before stored at the storage provider.
+Available compression methods are:

 | compression-method | suffix   | comments |
 | ------------------ | -------- | -------- |